 Creating a Line of Gift Baskets Customers Buy

-Key questions to answer are:
+Key questions to answer before you start are:

 - What signs lead you to believe that gift baskets will be profitable?